-The decision on admission to third-cycle education and appointment to a doctoral position is made by the pro-dean for third-cycle education.
-The applications are to be processed at the department by a committee of supervisors or equivalent, by delegation of the respective department boards, and the Research Programmes Board.
+The decision on admission to third-cycle education and appointment to a doctoral position is made by the dean for third-cycle studies.
+The applications are to be processed first at the department by a committee of supervisors or equivalent, by delegation of the respective department boards, and then by the board for third-cycle studies.